breathe-doc/breathe/documentation/source/group.rst

 Undocumented Members Example
 ----------------------------

-The ``undoc-members`` option changes the output to only undocumentated members from the sections (public, protected, private) that are being displayed for the classes in the group output.
+The ``undoc-members`` option changes the output to include any undocumentated members from the sections (public, protected, private) that are being displayed for the classes in the group output.

 .. code-block:: rst